 Student learning is our highest priority.
-We strive in SD22 to create inclusive environments for all students to feel safe and supported in order for each child to grow and find success.
+We strive in SD22 to create inclusive and equitable environments for all students to feel safe and supported in order for each child to grow and find success.
 Our school district is committed to providing engaging personalized learning opportunities for all of our students.

 Click on the BC Curriculum to learn more about the approach to teaching and learning in SD22 and throughout BC.

 COMMUNICATING STUDENT LEARNING

 In September 2023, the BC Ministry of Education and Child Care introduced a new K – 12 Student Reporting Policy.
 Student reporting is the assessment and communication of student learning.
 The goal of communicating student learning (CSL) is to ensure that:

 Learn more about the changes to student reporting by reviewing the K-12 Student Reporting Policy Information for Families, downloading the brochure for families (PDF), or by reading the SD22 Parent Guides below.

 Additional Information of ‘Why’ the Shift from Letter Grades in K-9 to the Proficiency Scale

 The scale was piloted and parents were consulted: The province has been piloting changes to the Student Report Policy, including the use of the Provincial Proficiency Scale for Grades K-9 for the past several years.
 Throughout the development process, The Ministry of Education and Child Care have surveyed parents at multiple points and collaborated with the BC Confederation Of Parent Advisory Councils to do focus groups with parents and to hear their needs.